99 Erie Street, Cambridge, MA 02139

 Q: What paperwork do I need to include?

 A: All orders require completion of the test-appropriate requisition form.
-The required requisition form is listed on the test-specific webpage, or are availalble here.
+The required requisition form is listed on the test-specific webpage.
 Additional forms, including clinical features checklists or consent forms, may be required.
 Please see the individual test description for details.
 Specimens without appropriate paperwork will be held for five business days.
 If the paperwork is not received within that time period, the sample will be rejected.

 Q: Is a consent document required?